Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Our Giants Are Bigger: Frost Giants are bigger than Asgardians.

 - Parental Abandonment: To infant Loki and later tells Loki that Odin should have left him to die instead of saving and raising him as his own son.

 - Pragmatic Villainy: Laufey is evil, but he's not stupid.
-He knows that Odin's a dangerous enemy, and wants to make sure that the Asgardians fire the first shot so he can have the moral high ground when he starts the war.
-Loki cleverly plays this trait against him by setting him up.
-He allows Laufey and a few Jötunns into Asgard to assassinate Odin (causing Laufey to believe he has an ally within Asgard) while he sleeps, but only so Loki can then turn the tables on Laufey, kill him, and give himself the moral high ground in order to start a war with Jötunheim.
+He knows that Odin's a dangerous enemy, and wants to make sure that the Asgardians fire the first shot so he can have the moral high ground when he starts the war, which sees Loki cleverly manipulate this strategy against him by using it as a setup.
+Loki allows Laufey and a few Jötunns into Asgard to assassinate Odin (giving Laufey a reason to believe that he has an ally within Asgard and thus not needing an overt reason to kill Odin and maintain his posture) while he sleeps, but only so Loki can then turn the tables on Laufey, kill him, and give himself the moral high ground in order to start a war with Jötunheim.

 - Red Eyes, Take Warning: All Frost Giants have red eyes, but his seem to glow to show the unique threat he poses.

 - Royals Who Actually Do Something: Personally led the invasion of Midgard during the Dark Ages, wielding the Casket of Ancient Winters.

 - Spared by the Adaptation: In the comics, he was killed by Odin centuries ago, when Loki was still a baby.
 In the film, he is left alive, but only temporarily.
 In the end, Loki kills him.